 - Similar software experience

-The Apple iPhone 8 and 8 Plus both run on iOS 11, but they will both see an upgrade to iOS 12 when it launches.
+The Apple iPhone 8 and 8 Plus both launched on iOS 11, but they were both updated to iOS 12 when it arrived in September.

 The iPhone XR launches on iOS 12 meaning the software experience between all these devices will be very similar.
 The iPhone XR will have a few extras though including FaceID and the Portrait Mode with Depth Control, among a couple of other things.

-Apple iPhone XR vs iPhone 8 vs iPhone 8 Plus: Price and conclusions
+Apple iPhone XR vs iPhone 8: Price and conclusions

 The new device brings a refreshed design, several new colour options and a more advanced processor, as well as improvements to the battery life and camera capability over the iPhone 8 models.